kwesi-mb/alx-system_engineering-devops/0x00-shell_basics/README.md

-ln -s - for creating a symbolic link cp -un *.hmtl ../ - copying all the new html files from the current directory to the parent directory mv [[:upper:]]* - moves all the upper-case files
+ln -s - for creating a symbolic link cp -un *.hmtl ../ - copying all the new html files from the current directory to the parent directory mv [[:upper:]]* - moves all the upper-case files rm *~ - deleting all the files that end with the character ~